bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Selectable Call Sign link to either QRZ.com or RadioID.com (both services suck, and the implementation of this feature is poor and unintuitive.
 Left the original function linking to QRZ.com).

+* CPU Temp. in header; when CPU is running "cool" or "normal" recommended temps, the cell background is no longer colored green.
+Only when the CPU is running beyond recommended temps, is the cell colored orange or red.

 * No reboot/shutdown nag screen/warning from admin page (Superfluous; you click it, it will reboot/shutdown without warning.).